Celiac Disease in Children

 Nutritional inadequacies may exist among children with celiac disease and can occur for a number of reasons.
 Primary causes are the inability to absorb certain nutrients due to damage of the small intestine (until the intestine has had a chance to heal), lower micronutrient content of some gluten-free grains, and lack of enriched grain products consumed on a gluten-free diet.
 Talk to your doctor or registered dietitian if you are concerned about potential nutritional deficiencies in your child.
 A dietitian can provide suggestions on gluten-free foods which contain nutrients of concern.
 If supplements are recommended, be sure to confirm that they are gluten-free.

-- If some members of your household are continuing to eat gluten-containing foods, remember that cross-contamination is a common way that gluten finds its way into food.
+3. If some members of your household are continuing to eat gluten-containing foods, remember that cross-contact (often referred to as cross-contamination) is a common way that gluten finds its way into food.
 Even the smallest amount of gluten can cause damage to the small intestine without causing visible symptoms, so it is imperative to prevent cross-contamination.

 - Designate a separate area for gluten-free ingredients on an upper-shelf in the pantry and refrigerator.